pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-missing-numeric-values.myst.md

 **Observe:**

-+ Very interesting: our auto-imputing `Model A` does suffer in performance vs the complete dataset, but it's only `-10.7/45.6 = -23%` worse on the `elpd_diff`, and (of course) we've been able to handle missing values in the data!
++ Very interesting: our auto-imputing `Model A` does of course suffer in comparison to `Model 0` which has the benefit of the complete dataset (no missing values), but it's not that much worse, and (of course) we've been able to handle missing values in the in-sample data!

 +++